 For example, a child may be very self-focused and introspective; but it’s essential that even shy, reserved children develop basic interpersonal skills so they can get along with other people in groups, and in work situations.
 And while some of us may prefer to focus on music or drama, we still have to be logical and analytical in other areas of our lives.

 The value of understanding our intellectual capabilities in these ways is to fully appreciate the depth and breadth of what we call ‘intelligence’ and to know that each of us has unique skills that we need to value on an equal basis.

 Musical talents and interpersonal skills are not measured by IQ tests which only measure verbal-linguistic and logical-mathematical domains but IQ is routinely thought of as a statement of overall intelligence.
 Too many children, and adults, have learned to focus too much on their IQ score at 2nd grade as defining their level of intelligence.

 Another advantage in knowing about multiple intelligences is understanding that every child is different, and will learn different skills at different rates.
 In fact, an introspective child may have a better understanding (or comprehension) of words than a child who simply sight reads, or spouts off multiplication tables by rote memory.

-Your children ?
-David, Jill and Jason ? are all very different, even with the same parents, the same routines, the same school and community.
-And no one influences the architecture of their brains more than you.
-By the time they reach school, many of the most productive years of their brain development are gone ? either used well, or frittered away because ??kids are just kids.?
+Your children David, Jill and Jason, are all very different, even with the same parents, the same routines, the same school and community.
+And no one influences the architecture of their brains more than you as parent.
+By the time they reach school, many of the most productive years of their brain development are gone, either used well, or frittered away because ‘kids are just kids’.